Top 10 Cleanroom Panel Manufacturers in the World

 A2: The R-value measures thermal resistance; a higher R-value indicates better insulation.
 This is crucial for energy efficiency and maintaining stable temperatures inside the cleanroom.
 For example, an R-value of 3.5 m²·K/W is approximately 40% more efficient than R-2.5.

-A3: No. Anti-static properties are a specific requirement for certain applications (e.g., Electronics manufacturing).
+A3: No. Anti-static properties are a specific requirement for certain applications (e.g., electronics manufacturing).
 Panels with such features will explicitly list anti-static or ESD (Electrostatic Discharge) specifications, typically with surface resistance between 10^6 and 10^9 ohms.

 A4: The fire rating indicates how well a panel material resists fire spread and smoke generation, crucial for personnel safety and compliance with building codes.
 Different cleanroom applications and locations will have specific fire rating mandates.
 For example, a 60-minute fire rating means the panel can contain fire for 60 minutes in standard testing.